-To date, NAMA has funded and facilitated the delivery of over 25,204 new homes, including over 20,000 units delivered since 2015 thus exceeding the Board-set residential delivery target.
-Of these, 13,425 were directly funded by NAMA either though the provision of funding directly to debtors and receivers or facilitating development via licence agreement or joint venture.
-A further 11,779 were delivered were delivered on former NAMA-secured sites which benefitted from NAMA asset management and/or funding prior to their sale or refinance.
+To date, NAMA has funded and facilitated the delivery of over 26,165 new homes, including over 24,000 units delivered since 2015.
+Of these, 13,479 were directly funded by NAMA either though the provision of funding directly to debtors and receivers or facilitating development via licence agreement or joint venture.
+A further 12,686 were delivered on former NAMA-secured sites which benefitted from NAMA asset management and/or funding prior to their sale or refinance.
+So far in 2022, 284 residential units have been delivered.
+A further 758 units are under construction and some 1,300 units have NAMA funding committed subject to these developments being commercially viable.

-NAMA-secured sites have a residential pipeline of circa 21,500 additional units, of which 2,900 units are potentially deliverable by NAMA (600 units currently under construction and 2,300 units with NAMA-funding approved).
-The remaining pipeline of 18,600 units is comprised of; 1,300 units that have been granted planning permission and will be sold or refinanced by debtors; 6,800 units in the planning system either with planning applications lodged (5,900 units) or being prepared (900 units); 8,500 units on long-term residential zoned land on which NAMA is funding pre-planning and feasibility work and 2,000 units on unzoned land with long term residential development potential.
-It should be noted that the development of some of the sites secured to NAMA may be currently inhibited by one or more constraints relating to commercial viability, infrastructure and / or suitable planning permission.
-Accordingly, much of the delivery potential of the remaining portfolio can only occur over the medium to long term.
-Recognising this, NAMA aims to advance sites through the planning system to maximise the number of sites that are ready for future development.
+NAMA's remaining secured landbank is estimated to have the potential to deliver circa 18,800 new homes in the medium to long term.
+The 18,800 units are comprised of 1,800 units that have been granted planning permission and will be sold or refinanced by debtors; 6,800 units in the planning system either with planning applications lodged (5,900 units) or being prepared (900 units); 8,200 units on long-term residential zoned land on which NAMA is funding preplanning and feasibility work and 2,000 units on unzoned land with long term residential development potential.
+Most of these new homes cannot be delivered within NAMA's remaining lifetime, so NAMA's objective is to maximise the number of sites that are ready for future development and to asset manage sites with longer term development potential.
+In this regard, NAMA aims to add value to existing sites through the funding of planning applications and pre-planning feasibility assessments.
+It should be noted that the development of some of the sites secured to NAMA may be currently inhibited by one or more constraints relating to commercial viability, infrastructure (roads, water, utilities, waste, etc.) or suitable planning permission.